Oil and Filter Change

 rolled edge (flat/lipped) canister....but, BMW did make a

-machining difference on the lip....perhaps that is what
+machining difference on the lip....that is not really what

-they mean.
+they mean, however.
+The confusion comes because the lipped canister WAS introduced in EUROPE in 1982.
 NO MATTER, it is the dimensions that are

 critical, and the metal shim is used in every instance of